sharifbhuiyan/School_District_Analysis/README.md

     per_school_summary_df.loc["Thomas High School", "% Overall Passing"] = passing_math_reading_percentage_THS

 ```

-  <p align="justify"> ii)	The school summary of Thomas High school has beenc hanged after replacing the 9th grade students of Thomas High School.
-Previously Overall passing rate was 65.07 (approx), present rate is 90.63(approx).
+  <p align="justify"> ii)	The school summary of Thomas High school has been changed after replacing the 9th grade students of Thomas High School.
+At present, Overall passing rate is 90.63 (approx), whereas Previously was 65.07 (approx).
 It can be visualized by following snapshot. <p>

   Present :
 <p align="center">